NuGet/docs.microsoft.com-nuget/docs/install-nuget-client-tools.md

 > [!Note]
 > The latest recommended NuGet CLI is always available at `https://dist.nuget.org/win-x86-commandline/latest/nuget.exe`.
 For compatibility purposes  with older continuous integration systems, a previous URL, `https://nuget.org/nuget.exe` currently provides the [deprecated 2.8.6 CLI tool](https://github.com/NuGet/NuGetGallery/issues/5381).

-## Visual Studio

-- Visual Studio Code: NuGet capabilities are available through marketplace extensions, or use the `dotnet.exe` or `nuget.exe` CLI tools.

-- Visual Studio for Mac: certain NuGet capabilities are built in directly.
-See [Including a NuGet package in your project](/visualstudio/mac/nuget-walkthrough) for a walkthrough.
-For other capabilities, use the `dotnet.exe` or `nuget.exe` CLI tools.

-- Visual Studio on Windows: The **NuGet Package Manager** is included with Visual Studio 2012 and later.
-Visual Studio provides the [Package Manager UI](consume-packages/install-use-packages-visual-studio.md) and the [Package Manager Console](consume-packages/install-use-packages-powershell.md), through which you can run most NuGet operations.
-  - Starting in Visual Studio 2017, the installer includes the NuGet Package Manager with any workload that employs .NET.
-To install separately, or to verify that the Package Manager is installed, run the Visual Studio installer and check the option under **Individual Components > Code tools > NuGet package manager**.
-  - The Package Manager UI and Console are unique to Visual Studio on Windows.
-They are not presently available on Visual Studio for Mac.
-  - A CLI tool is required to support NuGet features in the IDE.
-You can use either the `dotnet` CLI or the the `nuget.exe` CLI.
-The `dotnet` CLI is installed with some Visual Studio workloads, such as .NET Core.
-The `nuget.exe` CLI must be installed separately as described earlier.
-  - Package Manager Console commands work only within Visual Studio on Windows and do not work within other PowerShell environments.
-  - For Visual Studio 2010 and earlier, install the "NuGet Package Manager for Visual Studio" extension.
-  - NuGet Extensions for Visual Studio 2013 and 2015 can also be downloaded from [https://dist.nuget.org/index.html](https://dist.nuget.org/index.html).
-  - If you'd like to preview upcoming NuGet features, install a [Visual Studio Preview](https://www.visualstudio.com/vs/preview/), which works side-by-side with stable releases of Visual Studio.
-To report problems or share ideas for previews, open an issue on the [NuGet GitHub repository](https://github.com/Nuget/Home/issues).

 ## Feature availability

 | Feature | dotnet CLI | nuget CLI (Windows) | nuget CLI (Mono) | Visual Studio (Windows) | Visual Studio for Mac |